 - Nice Guy: Zeppeli is loyal, nurturing, and ends up sacrificing himself with no hesitation to save Jonathan.

 - Nice Hat: Zeppeli own two hats, the most famous of which being a black and white checkerboard patterned top hat.
 Speedwagon inherits it after Zeppeli dies.

 - Obi-Wan Moment: Even when he realizes he is about to face a sudden and horrific death, he does not seem to be too fazed by this and acts very casually with regards to life.

 - Off-Model: One rather infamous panel of Zeppeli and Speedwagon arguing has Zeppeli drawn without his iconic mustache.
 This mistake was never corrected in decades of publication.

-- Older Than They Look: During his last moments, the effects of his Ripple training wear off, revealing his true age.
+- Older Than They Look: Practicing Hamon has the effect of slowing down aging.
+During his last moments, the effects of his Hamon training wear off, revealing his true age.

 - Sacrificial Lion: More apparent in the manga because of the current anime's fast pace.

 - Satiating Sandwich: Zeppeli is introduced to the series casually eating a sandwich with some extra pepper.

 - Shout-Out: In a later interview, Araki notes that some of his physical features (namely his mustache) were based off of Iyami of Osomatsu-kun.